Suryavamsha (film): Plot

-Story is set in rural India.
+The story is set in rural India.
 Satyamurthy is Pandavapura's Gram panchayat Sarpanch and "Suryavamsha" aristocrat.
 A strained relationship exists between Satyamurthy and his youngest son, illiterate Kanakamurthy (Vishnuvardhan, in a dual role).
-Son Kanakamurthy is a dutiful son to his father and holds him in the highest of respect.
+His other son Kanakamurthy holds his father in the highest of respect.

 His closest confidant is his mother's brother Dodda.

 A visitor named Padma whose brother gets engaged to Kanakamurthy's sister visits their ancestral home.
 The house treats Satyamurthy's son Kanakamurthy like a servant, which she notices.
 Her brother marries Kanakamurthy's sister in a grand event.
 Dodda says Kanakamurthy's low grades and duncedom angered his strict father.
 Kanakamurthy develops affection for Parimala from his school days and Satyamurthy adopts her after her parents die.
 Kanakamurthy beats a teacher in anger for punishing Parimala and flees with Parimala after which Kanakamurthy never returns to school, but Parimala studied and kept him close.

 Satyamurthy arranges Kanakamurthy and Parimala's wedding assuming they both are in love with each other.
 Parimala attempts suicide after her wedding is arranged with Kanakamurthy but Kanakamurthy saves her.
 Parismala's "love" for Kanakamurthy was fake.
 She devalued illiterate Kanakamurthy and would never marry him and is cordial with him only because his father raised her and sponsored her education as a sign of gratitude which Kanakamurthy mistook for love.

 Dodda's sad story about Kanakamurthy makes compassionate Padma fall in love with him, but he doesn't return her love.
 However, persistent Padma convinces Kanakamurthy to overcome his past and they fall in love.